 19. Read up on your picture/video taking skills

 You will no doubt take a million pictures of your baby.
-Take videos too!
+Take videos too—you’ll be shocked how fast the years go by, and how hard it is to remember what your 3-year-old was like at 18 months—you will not regret having a stocked video library!
 It is also important to live in the moment and put the devices down every once and a while to soak up the experience as much as you can.
+Now’s a great time to learn the power-user features on your phone or camera … upping your picture and video game will lead to priceless memories captured forever.

 That being said, turn that iPhone sideways if you are going to take a video.
 It’s just etiquette.